Welcome to Te Anau

 Doubtful Sound

 Explore the remote wilderness of Doubtful Sound, three times longer and ten times larger than Milford Sound.
-This pristine fiord offers unparalleled tranquility, with dense rainforest, dramatic waterfalls, and frequent wildlife sightings including bottlenose dolphins and fur seals.
+Pristine fiord with dolphins and fur seals.

 Learn More →